chhaviarora95/house-price-prediction/README.md

    python main.py
  - The predictions for the sample test file with details of two houses will be saved to the folder.
+ - Note: Model was trained with Python 3.7.3 on [32 bit (Intel)] on win32
  ```

 # Access live model